cristinagalisteo/gitana/README.md

 <img src="https://github.com/user-attachments/assets/c1c0165f-4e4a-4224-a59d-3d638019396d" alt="aplot" align="middle" width="75%" />

-***Fig 25.** Phylogenetic tree plotted with "gitana.R", exported as a "Robject" and further combined with other R plot.
+***Fig 25.** Phylogenetic tree plotted with 'gitana.R', exported as a 'Robject' and further combined with other R plot.
 The presence (orange) and absence (white) of genes is shown on the right side, sorted by tree topology.*